JuliaDynamics/DynamicalBilliards.jl/paper/paper.md

 # Acknowledgements
 This package is mainly developed by George Datseris.
 However, this development would not have been possible without significant help from other people (updated 05/05/2018):

-1. [Lukas Hupe](https://github.com/lhupe)(@lhupe) Contributed the lyapunov spectrum calculation for magnetic propagation, implemented the boundary map function and did other contributions in bringing this package to version 2.0 (see [here](https://github.com/JuliaDynamics/DynamicalBilliards.jl/projects/1)).
+1. [Lukas Hupe](https://github.com/lhupe)(@lhupe) Contributed the Lyapunov spectrum calculation for magnetic propagation, implemented the boundary map function, the phase-space portion algorithm and did other contributions in bringing this package to version 2.0 (see [here](https://github.com/JuliaDynamics/DynamicalBilliards.jl/projects/1)).
-1. [Diego Tapias](https://github.com/dapias) (@dapias) Contributed the lyapunov spectrum calculation method for straight propagation.
+1. [Diego Tapias](https://github.com/dapias) (@dapias) Contributed the Lyapunov spectrum calculation method for straight propagation, which was then re-written.
 1. [David.
 P. Sanders](https://github.com/dpsanders) (`@dpsanders`) and [Ragnar Fleischmann](https://www.ds.mpg.de/person/20199/118124) contributed in fruitful discussions about the programming and physics of Billiard systems all-around.
 2. [Christopher Rackauckas](https://github.com/ChrisRackauckas) (`@ChrisRackauckas`) helped set-up the continuous integration, testing, documentation publishing and all around package development-related concepts.
 3. [Tony Kelman](https://github.com/tkelman) (`@tkelman`) helped significantly in the package publication process, especially in making it work correctly without destroying METADATA.jl.